Li Zhaoping

-Li Zhaoping, born in Shanghai, China, is a neuroscientist at the University of Tübingen in Germany.
-She is the only woman to win the first place in CUSPEA, an annual national physics competition in China, during CUSPEA's 10-year history (1979–1989).
+Li Zhaoping (Chinese: 李兆平) is a Chinese neuroscientist at the University of Tübingen in Germany.
+She is the only woman to win the first place in CUSPEA, a 1980s annual national physics admission examination in China, during CUSPEA's 10-year history (1979–1989).
 She proposed V1 Saliency Hypothesis (V1SH), and is the author of Understanding vision: theory, models, and data published by Oxford University Press.

 Education

 Li Zhaoping graduated from Fudan University in Shanghai in 1984 with a bachelor's degree in physics.

-During 1984 to 1989, she did her Ph.D. study in Physics in California Institute of Technology.
-Her Ph.D. supervisor was John J Hopfield.
+During 1984 to 1989, she did her Ph.D. study in physics in California Institute of Technology.
+Her Ph.D. supervisor was John Hopfield.

 Career

-After a brief stay in Fermilab, Zhaoping was a member for Institute for Advanced Study in Princeton in 1990–1992, and then was a postdoctoral fellow in Rockefeller University in 1992–1994.
+After a brief stay in Fermilab, Zhaoping was a member of the Institute for Advanced Study in Princeton in 1990–1992, and then was a postdoctoral fellow in Rockefeller University in 1992–1994.

 In 1998, Li Zhaoping, together with Geoffrey Hinton and Peter Dayan, co-founded the Gatsby Computational Neuroscience Unit in University College London.

 Currently, Li Zhaoping is a professor at the University of Tübingen.
-She is also the head of the department of Sensory and Sensorimotor Systems in Max Planck Institute for Biological Cybernetics.
+She is also the head of the department of Sensory and Sensorimotor Systems in the Max Planck Institute for Biological Cybernetics.